 Even though it’s one of Japan’s largest metropolitan areas, your visit to Osaka doesn’t have to break the bank – the city has a host of free attractions.
 If you have a “yen” to save money, this list is for you.

 A prime spot for people watching, the Dotonbori area features all the shops, restaurants and neon signs you can handle.
 No visit to Osaka seems complete without taking a picture of Dotonbori’s famous Glico billboard.

-This is Osaka’s most famous shrine, and one of the oldest shrines in Japan.
-Cross the red Sorihashi Bridge, which arcs rainbow-like over a pond, to reach the main entrance.
+This is Osaka’s most famous Sumiyoshi shrine, and built in the third century, it’s one of the oldest and most prestigious shrines in all of Japan.
+To reach the main entrance, cross the red Sorihashi Bridge, which arcs rainbow-like over a pond.

 Founded in 593, this is one of the oldest temples in Japan.
-You can visit the temple’s outer grounds free of charge; the main temple building, however, costs 300 yen (USD$3.40) to enter.
+You can visit the temple’s outer grounds free of charge; the main temple building, however, costs 300 yen (USD$2.9) to enter.

 Learn about the history of Osaka’s favorite snack, takoyaki, at this museum.
 A short walk from Universal Studios Japan, the museum serves octopus-filled dumplings from some of Osaka’s most popular takoyaki shops.

-Another way you can save money in Osaka is by seeing how money is made.
+Another way you can save money in Osaka is by seeing it’s made.
 You need reservations to tour the mint, but not for the mint’s museum.
-The mint, along with nearby Osaka Castle Park, also ranks as one of Japan’s Top 100 Cherry Blossom Spots.
+The mint, along with nearby Osaka Castle Park, also ranks as one of one of Japan’s top cherry blossom spots.